Campusoft/knowledge_base/microsoft_graph/access.md

 Accessing Microsoft Graph endpoints requires that the application and / or user making the request has the appropriate permissions assigned.
 These permissions can be one of two types: delegated permissions or application permissions.

+- Delegated permissions, sometimes called “on behalf of” permissions, require a user context to also be supplied when making the request.
+In effect an application is making Microsoft Graph requests on behalf of the user.
+As such, the required permissions will be a combination of 1) what the user has permissions to do and 2) what the application has permissions to do.

+- Application permissions, sometimes called app-only or “without a user”, run without a user context.
+Common examples of this would be a background service or a daemon application.
+Only the permissions granted to the application will be evaluated when Microsoft Graph request is made.

 https://developer.microsoft.com/en-us/graph/blogs/30daysmsgraph-day-11-azure-ad-application-permissions/